-While a good start, Zhao and Stasko's report has several limitations.
-First, the authors did not study the filters' effects on privacy.
-Thus it is difficult to tell if filters offer any advantage over an unfiltered scene.
-Second, the authors only investigated one (albeit reasonable) level of these filters.
-However, most filters can be adjusted to give varying degrees of fidelity.
+Yet Zhao and Stasko's study is flawed in four ways.
+First, the authors made no specific mention of the filters' effects on privacy.
+Thus it is difficult to tell if they offer any advantage over an unfiltered scene.
+Second, the authors only investigated one level of these filters, even though most filters can be adjusted to give varying degrees of fidelity.
 An example of what we mean is illustrated in Figure 2, where we see two filters (a blur and a pixelize filter) applied at nine different levels.
 At low levels, the filter masks a great deal of information, while the high levels show the image at reasonable fidelity.
 We cannot really pre-judge a particular filter's ability to show awareness information while safeguarding privacy unless we considered it across a continuum of levels.
-Third, the scenes are not described; we have no idea where cameras were positioned, how close actors were to it, and so on.
-Finally, subjects were primed with all possible selections ahead of time: this meant they only had to discriminate between a few choices instead of interpreting a scene.
+Third, the scenes are not described; we have no idea of where cameras were positioned, how close actors were to it, and so in.
+Finally, the subjects were primed with all possible selections ahead of time: this meant they only had to discriminate between a few choices instead of interpreting a scene.

-In this paper we complement Zhao and Stasko's research: we consider the effects of a blur and a pixelize video at various levels for their impact on both awareness and privacy.
+In this paper we consider the effects of a blur and a pixelize video at various levels for their impact on both awareness and privacy.
 We begin by introducing the study, where we describe both our methodology and the filtering effects in detail.
 We then present our results, including descriptive statistics to illustrate our points.
 We close by discussing where these filters appear effective, and by indicating some outstanding issues.